Member Biographies as of January 2018

 David retired from The Saginaw News in 2009 after a 30-year career as a staff photographer.
 The Vietnam veteran served four years in the Air Force and also worked for seven years as a public affairs photographer for the Dow Chemical Company.

-Dave works and volunteers on and in the waterways of the area and has served over 20 years as Commander of the Saginaw County Sheriff Marine Division and dive rescue team.
+Dave works and volunteers on and in the waterways of the area and has served over 25 years as Commander of the Saginaw County Sheriff Marine Division and dive rescue team.
 He serves his community as a Trustee on the Thomas Township Board and is a member of the Planning Commission.
-He is also an Assistant Chief of the Thomas Township Fire Department.
+He retired as an Assistant Chief of the Thomas Township Fire Department.
 He is Secretary of the Hardwood Lake Improvement Board in Ogemaw County with overall responsibility of weed control issues.
 Dave is the CAG President.
 Dave and his wife raised two daughters in their 35 years of living on the Tittabawassee River.
 Since any cleanup issues involving the Tittabawasse River will affect Sommers, his family and property, he has a great interest in the project.

 Joel was a classroom teacher for 30 years and president of the Saginaw Education Association for six years.
 He is a state certified mediator, serves on the Board of the Bridge Center for Racial Harmony, and volunteers for numerous environmental groups and for the United Way preparing tax returns for low-income people.
 He also served with the Peace Corps.